Top user experience (UX) measurements, key performance indicators (KPIs) & usability metrics

 Most executives are bombarded with KPIs and dashboards on a daily basis, so good leaders have learned to focus on a few KPIs that really matter.
 It’s all about figuring out which needles need to be moved and what moves those needles.

 Below is a list of KPIs that are used across the User Experience world.
 This is not an exhaustive list, but these are common across different types of Industries.
-A more extensive list of KPIs is documented on the CX Partners website.
+You can find more information in our article on how the experts use UX metrics.

 Actual Behavior from Live Site / App (Analytics): Analytics platforms provide a range of KPIs but all of them need a live website and are extremely hard to capture for a competitor’s website or app.
 These include Page Views, Conversion Rate, Bounce Rate and many more.